Managed Payroll Services – Questions and Answers

 9. How Can I be sure my payroll Data is secure?

-At FMP Global we prioritise client data protection by investing in the latest technology and highly advanced data security procedures to ensure your sensitive information is safe.
+At IRIS FMP we prioritise client data protection by investing in the latest technology and highly advanced data security procedures to ensure your sensitive information is safe.
 Most significantly, we do not move any client data off shore and all data centres and servers that hold any payroll data are all located in the UK.

 As part of the initial set up phase, we draw up a service level agreement detailing the processes, activities and deliverables that have been agreed, including timescales, deadlines and other key performance indicators.
 This ensures the introduction of the new payroll system is properly project managed and allows all interested parties to track and monitor progress.

 The service level agreement also states the levels of accuracy and timeliness you can expect from us, and what happens if these levels are not met.
 This agreement effectively forms your guarantee of service.